alisdair/team-time-zone/NOTES.md

 * Timezone column: includes zero or more timezone groups
 * Timezone group: users at the same time, with one or more timezones (different labels/names possible)
 * User: displays the avatar, name, username

+---

+Need to create our own ember simple auth authorizer to modify the data object of the jqXhr, adding the token.

+Writing integration tests for the adapter isn't going to work.